US schools leaked 37.6 million records in 3,713 data breaches

 To get an idea of which states have perhaps suffered the worst data breaches, let’s take a look at the number of records impacted per student.
 Using the most recent student figures available, we can get an idea of which states have seen the highest rate of student records impacted.

 The above map demonstrates that North Dakota has the highest rate of students impacted, with nearly 2.5 records impacted per 1 student.
-While this doesn’t necessarily mean that each student has had their data breached twice, it shows that the proportion of records impacted to the number of students within the state is at its highest here.
+While this doesn’t necessarily mean that each student has had their data breached more than twice, it shows that the proportion of records impacted to the number of students within the state is at its highest here.

-The biggest-known education data breaches
+The top 10 biggest education data breaches

 • 2013, Maricopa County Community College District Data Breach = 2.49 million records affected: A number of databases were breached and the records of nearly 2.5 million students, graduates, and staff were made available on the internet.
 This breach came with a lot of controversy due to the length of time it took for those affected to be notified.